UMass Boston is now a Peace Corps Prep partner school. So what is Peace Corps Prep?

 Peace Corps Prep is a certificate program for undergraduate students that helps prepare them for Peace Corps service, as well as for other international service and employment opportunities.
 Undergrads from all majors are eligible to participate.
 To receive a Peace Corps Prep certificate, students must fulfill requirements that will get them ready for international service careers in a particular area of interest, such as education, health, or youth development.

-The Peace Corps Prep program is based at UMass Boston’s Honors College, and is run by the Honors College and the School for Global Inclusion and Social Development (SGISD).
-Undergraduates from all areas of study (not just Honors College students) are encouraged to apply.
+The Peace Corps Prep program is based at the School for Global Inclusion and Social Development (SGISD).
+Undergraduates from all areas of study are encouraged to apply.

 Graduating with a Peace Corps Prep certificate does not guarantee placement in the Peace Corps.
 However, applicants with a Peace Corps Prep certificate have about a three times higher acceptance rate than other candidates.